redphx/kobo-tweaks/README.md

   - Uses its own widgets for clock & battery instead of Kobo's built-in ones (reduce the likelihood of encountering unwanted bugs)
   - Clock & battery only update after a page turn
   - Supports Dark mode
-  - Downside: conflict with NickelClock.
-You'll have to uninstall it first.
+  - Downside: conflict with NickelClock

 <table>
   <tbody>